cse110-sp21-group31/cse110-sp21-group31/specs/pitch/pitch_document.md

 ## Problem (Statement of Purpose)

+- Target struggling college students who need to organize their life
 - There is not a quick and easy way to organize your life digitally?
 - Help with the uncertainty brought by the pandemic and online education
     - Online education can require more organization and planning